ibm-cloud-docs/ContinuousDelivery/install_private_workers.md

    To pull images from the `icr.io` container registry, you might need to define a specific Kubernetes ClusterImagePolicy.
    {: tip}

+Because private workers are not compatible with {{site.data.keyword.openshiftlong}} Pipelines, it is recommended that you do not install them on a cluster with {{site.data.keyword.redhat_openshift_notm}} pipelines.
+{: important}

 ### Self-hosting container images for {{site.data.keyword.deliverypipeline}} Private Worker
 {: #self_host_pw_}